 - How can we approach SOX in a more Agile way?

-Working with the right partner can make all the difference in making the SOX reporting process as painless and efficient as possible, as our biopharma client discovered when we helped them overcome past deficiencies and get to healthy SOX compliance in just one year.
+Working with the right partner can make all the difference in making the SOX reporting process as painless and efficient as possible.
+For example, our biopharma client got to healthy SOX compliance in just one year.
+And we helped a newly public SOX client remediate all of their material weaknesses from the prior year.

 - How is your company’s SOX service provider partnership going?